storytracer/tempopedia-directory/pages/01.directory/flourish/item.md

 !
 Skill level: 🏋️‍♀️ Trained end-user

 ### Description

+Flourish Studio is a powerful online data visualization tool.
+This software can be used to produce a wide array of both static and dynamic visualizations, including scatter plots, basic charts, projection maps, network graphs, bar chart races, and more.

+Flourish offers both free and paid options.
+Flourish Public is free to use, but your data and visualizations are publicly accessible.
+As such, if using Flourish Public, consider redacting or removing any sensitive information, and be sure you have rights and permissions to upload the data you're using.
+If you find you need the confidentiality of a paid personal plan, contact Flourish regarding their academic discount plans.

 #### Easily turn your data into stunning charts, maps and interactive stories.
 [View examples](https://flourish.studio/examples).